Fee Estimation

 LDK provides a FeeEstimator trait which, once implemented, assists in variety of on-chain and off-chain tasks.
 It's important to note that the FeeEstimator only describes the architectural requirements that must be satisfied to successfully incorporate LDK into your project.
 It does not, itself, provide the logic or implementation to calculate a feerate.

-In LDK, feerates are separated into seven categories.
+In LDK, feerates are separated into eight categories.
 Each category is known as a ConfirmationTarget.
 We'll provide a brief review of these shortly, but, for now, it's sufficient to understand that these categories represent various scenarios in which we need feerate information.
 For example, one ConfirmationTarget is ConfirmationTarget::MinAllowedAnchorChannelRemoteFee, which describes the lowest feerate we will allow our channel counterparty to have in an anchor channel.

 Feerates and their functionality within LDK can be conceptually separated into on-chain (Bitcoin) and off-chain (Lightning Network) tasks.